shasankp000/CSE-Engineering-Notes/content/Compiler_Design/Module 3 -- Syntax Analysis and Parser.md

 2. `First(ε) = ε`

 3. `Placing ε in any non-terminal variable will completely rule it out and move to the next non-terminal variable(if any)`.

+4. `In case of a non-terminal on the RHS, we find the first of that non-terminal, i.e the first of any non-terminal variable will always contain a terminal variable`.

 ---
 Let's say we have a given grammar here: